 It actually ended up in last place, but it still impressed the heck out of everybody with how simple and effective it was.
-And by using a chip in a very bizarre way, it has very high "coolhack" scores.
+And by using a chip in a very bizarre way, it has very high "cool-hack" scores.
 The "Herbie" circuit was then released on the Web, and Randy's super-simple robot was being built all over the world.
 It's been featured in "Make" Magazine, and the books "Absolute Beginners Guide to Building Robots", and "Junkbots, Bugbots, and Bots on Wheels".
 Being very simple, quick, and affordable, "Herbie" continues to be a favorite project for junkbot builders.

-Ten years after its initial public release, Solarbotics is pleased to bring you "Herbie the Mousebot".
+Solarbotics is pleased to bring you "Herbie the Mousebot".
 We've tweaked Randy's original design to include a "backup!" function, and be a light-follower rather than line-follower.
-We've even included the ability for several Herbies to play "Chase your Tail"!
-We hope you have as much fun building Herbie the Mousebot as we did designing it.

-And what ever happened to Herbie inventor, Randy Sargent?
+And what ever happened to Herbie's inventor, Randy Sargent?
 He's gone from MIT's Media Lab to NASA, and then Carnegie Mellon University.
 It's really too bad he hasn't done something to top the "Herbie"...